 - Counsel: The City shall enter into an engagement letter agreement with each lawyer or law firm representing the City in a debt transaction.
 (No engagement letter is required for any lawyer who is an employee of the City or lawyer or law firm which is under a general appointment or contract to serve as counsel to the City.
-The City does not need an engagement letter with counsel not representing the City, such as underwriters' counsel.) - Financial Advisor: (If the City chooses to hire financial advisors) The City shall enter into a written agreement with each person or firm serving as financial advisor for debt management and transactions. - Whether in a competitive sale or negotiated sale, the financial advisor shall not be permitted to bid on, privately place or underwrite an issue for which they are or have been providing advisory services for the issuance or broker any other debt transactions for the City - Underwriter: (If there is an underwriter) The City shall require the Underwriter to clearly identify itself in writing (e.g., in a response to a request for proposals or in promotional materials provided to an issuer) as an underwriter and not as a financial advisor from the earliest stages of its relationship with the City with respect to that issue.
+The City does not need an engagement letter with counsel not representing the City, such as underwriters' counsel.) - Financial Advisor: (If the City chooses to hire financial advisors) The City shall enter into a written agreement with each person or firm serving as financial advisor for debt management and transactions.
+Ongoing relationships with a financial advisor should be reviewed every three years.

+- Whether in a competitive sale or negotiated sale, the financial advisor shall not be permitted to bid on, privately place or underwrite an issue for which they are or have been providing advisory services for the issuance or broker any other debt transactions for the City - Underwriter: (If there is an underwriter) The City shall require the Underwriter to clearly identify itself in writing (e.g., in a response to a request for proposals or in promotional materials provided to an issuer) as an underwriter and not as a financial advisor from the earliest stages of its relationship with the City with respect to that issue.
 The Underwriter must clarify its primary role as a purchaser of securities in an arm's-length commercial transaction and that it has financial and other interests that differ from those of the Entity.
 The Underwriter in a publicly offered, negotiated sale shall be required to provide pricing information both as to interest rates and to takedown per maturity to the (governing body or designated City official) in advance of the pricing of the debt.
+Underwriter relationship will be reviewed at each new issuance of debt by the City.